jfecher/ante-website/content/blog/safe_shared_mutability2.md

 [^naming]: Perhaps `!shared t` should be called `!unstable t` since it can mutate unstably.
+[^cell]: `Cell<T>` in Rust supports shape-stable projections into array elements via helper methods.
+The language does not currently support shape-stable projections of it into struct fields, but this is only because it is not a built-in type.
+It would be safe in theory to allow struct-field projection of `Cell<T>`.
 [^0]: Using `Cell::replace` one can use other kinds of mutable references on the resulting owned value, but these aren't directly on a Cell so they aren't counted.
 If we counted this, we'd have to count it for `!shared (Vec t)` as well since `!shared` has a similar API.